jssteinberg/some-makeup/src/routes/style/info/fix.md

 }
 ```

+---

 For `[hidden]`, this rule maintains the behaviour with higher specificity than browser CSS.

-For `<source>`, this is can be considered a polyfill to not `display` this relatively new element which has nothing to display.
+For `<source>`, ensure this relatively new element is not displayed.
+It has nothing to display and can affect styling. *A polyfill.*

 ```css
 [hidden], source {